Is It Safe For Moms To Take Painkillers When Breastfeeding?

 4. Can I take Aleve while breastfeeding?

 Naproxen is among the nonsteroidal anti-inflammatory drugs (NSAIDs) that goes by the brand name Aleve, used to treat pain and fever.
-Naproxen is absorbed in breast milk in small quantities and is retained for a longer period than other NSAIDs.
+Naproxen while breastfeeding is absorbed in breast milk in small quantities and is retained for a longer period than other NSAIDs.
 According to a study, an infant exposed to naproxen had blood-related health issues.
 It is advised to use alternative drugs due to the lack of information about the drug (12) (13).

 Infographic: Medications That Are Safe To Take During Pregnancy